SanjeetShukla01/airflow-pipeline/doc/info.md

 For Spark Cluster, it will need one more dockerfile for spark.

+### Link ariflow dag repo with de Environment repo.
+- Create link to dag and plugin folder.

 ### Start writing airflow jobs
 - Create a separate airlfow repo
 - Airflow repo will mount to this environment as links/mount